 This slow cooker shredded beef chimichanga recipe is actually really easy to make.
 Whenever I go to a new Mexican restaurant, the thing I always try is their chimichanga.
-I judge the restaurant by their chimichanga.
+I judge the restaurant by its chimichanga.

 But I always thought they were too complicated to try at home, so I came up with this easy recipe.
 It makes the beef really tender and flavorful.
 Then after you cook your beef, all you do is throw it in a flour tortilla and fry it in a little oil in a frying pan and add your sides and toppings.
 So good and so easy.

 If you want a really good crockpot beans recipe to go with these chimichangas, please check out this one.
 This meat can also be used for just about any Hispanic shredded beef recipe, like burritos, tacos or salad.